habibkhadri1/CapstoneProjectFinal/README.md

 There is a significant amount of literature that discusses thalassemia being a high-risk indicator of heart disease.
 For example, a 1989 research study of 1087 thalassemia patients found that 64% of the death rate could be attributed to cardiovascular disease. [[3]](https://www.sciencedirect.com/science/article/pii/S014067368990264X) In addition, a risk assessment of cardiovascular disease conducted by Björn Dahlöf cited "hypertension" and "high levels of cholesterol" as important indicators of cardiovascular disease worldwide. [[4]](https://www.sciencedirect.com/science/article/pii/S0002914909024825) Based on this research, predicting that thalassemia, cholesterol, and resting blood pressure will have the highest effect on accurate diagnoses is a viable initial hypothesis.

 ### Exploratory Data Analysis
 The exploratory data analysis performed involved a substantial amount of visualization.
 The data was split into training and testing first to avoid biases during analysis.
 We first wished to determine the shape of the data for each feature as it related to the target to gather some intuition as to what features may potentially be important.
 In addition, any required data transformations would be apparent.
-We generated the following histograms, one for each feature...
+I generated the following histograms, one for each feature...

 ![Histogram](images/EDAHist.png)